 The upper floors overlook the atrium, and offer cozy nooks for relaxation.
 With soothing shades of taupe, burgundy and green used throughout the décor, a combination of comfort with elegance is achieved.

-There are 751 guestrooms at the Grand Californian, including 38 suites.
+There are 948 guestrooms at the Grand Californian, including 44 suites and 71 villas as part of the Disney Vacation Club.
 There are two Presidential and two Vice-Presidential suites.
-The standard rooms have either two queen beds, a king bed, or one queen bed with bunk beds.
+The standard rooms are 356-380 sq. ft. and have either two queen beds, a king bed, or one queen bed with bunk beds.
 Amenities include iron/ironing board, mini-bars, in-room safes, hairdryers, coffeemaker and bathrobes.
 Complimentary USA Today newspapers are available in the lobby.

 The bed coverings are crisp white, with throws and pillows reflecting the colors of nature.
 Most of the rooms have balconies.
 In the midst of this “woodland”, the Monorail passes through the central courtyard reminding guests that they are indeed in Disneyland.